wp-plugins/cms2cms-automated-kunena-to-bbpress-switch/readme.txt

 ﻿=== CMS2CMS: Automated Kunena to bbPress Switch  ===
 Contributors: cms2cms
-Tags: Kunena to bbPress, Kunena to bbPress mirgation, convert Kunena to bbPress, migrate Kunena to bbPress Requires at least: 3.0.0
+Tags: Kunena to bbPress, Kunena to bbPress mirgation, convert Kunena to bbPress, migrate Kunena to bbPress, bbPress Requires at least: 3.0.0
 Tested up to: 3.8
 Stable tag: 3.6.2